Angela and Hamish Cottle from Highgrounds Farming co.

 THE CLEVER BIT

 The Cottles move their pigs around the farm on a five to six-year rotation.
 Pigs spend four to five months in older pasture, naturally fertilising the soil as they root around.
-Once they move on, the paddock gets a catch crop, then returns to pasture for sheep and beef.
+Once they move on, the paddock is sown into a catch crop which is harvested for other stock, then returns to pasture for sheep and beef.

-The pigs don't come back to the same spot for five or six years, keeping them on "clean ground" with minimal disease risk.
-The result?
-Better grass, better crops, healthier soil, and a farm that works smarter.
+Keeping the pigs on "cleanground" minimises disease risk.
+The result is better grass, better crops, healthier soil, happier pigs and a farm that works smarter.

 THE PEOPLE BEHIND THE PORK

-Angela's a South Island Technical Specialist in soil for PGG Wrightson, with a farm management degree and 18 years of fertiliser experience.
-Passionate about soil science, she brings cutting-edge knowledge back to the farm and handles the policy work that keeps a modern operation running.
+Angela is the South Island Technical Specialist for soil and fertiliser at PGG Wrightson.
+With a farm management degree, 18 years of fertiliser experience and a passion for soil science, she brings cutting-edge knowledge back to the farm and handles the policy work that keeps a modern operation running.

-Hamish did a butchery apprenticeship before mustering cattle in Australia (on horseback and by helicopter), then spent time playing rugby in Scotland.
+Hamish completed a butchery apprenticeship before working as a Jackaroo mustering cattle in outback Australia (on horseback and by helicopter), then spent time playing rugby and working on farms in Scotland.
 When he came home, he brought a clear vision for better farming.

 Together, they've built a farm that works for their family, their animals, and their land.